Published: 27 April 2021

 Further information is available with the AcoRD guidance on how to allocate the costs of your proposal to each of the above categories.

 Please note: You (and joint lead applicant – if included) are required to obtain a free unique ORCiD ID number and update your REALMS user contact profile with this before you can submit your application.
 By clicking the link ‘Create or connect your ORCiD ID’ within the ‘ORCID’ section of your user profile you will be taken to the ORCiD website where you will need to register or sign in.
-Once logged in to ORCiD and following acceptance of T&Cs, you will need to click on the ‘Continue to import your ORCID Data’ button which will update your profile with your ORCiD ID number and other associated data (e.g. publications and grants) which can be used to populate your application.
+Once logged in to ORCiD and following acceptance of T&Cs, you will need to click on the ‘Continue to import your ORCID Data’ button which will update your profile with your ORCiD ID number, along with other associated ORCiD data (e.g. publications and grants - however, please note publications and grants are not required for a stage 1 application) which can be used to populate your application.
 The ORCiD ID number is a mandatory requirement.

 Equality and diversity monitoring information